mcfnord/cem/src/sforce.md

 ## Three writing samples

 I've chosen these three examples of my work.
-See more by visiting [my online resume'](http://tucc.us/resume).
+(If you want, check out [more examples](http://tucc.us/resume).)

 ### Sample One: Cloud Storage Paloosa